alfred-nutile-inc/laravel-feature-flag/readme.md

 <a name=overview></a>
 ## Overview

+You can find a comprehensive blog post about [this library here](https://alfrednutile.info/posts/175).
+This project is a work in progress.

 We are working on using FeatureFlags or Toggles in our applications.
 For one we are aiming to do all our work on mainline branch at all times so this would be a key coding discipline to use FeatureFlags so we can hide a feature in progress knowing it will not interfere with the application.
 For example if a hotfix or another feature is ready to go to production we can push that with no worries of the in progress feature.

 At the core we use this library [Atriedes/feature](https://github.com/Atriedes/feature) as it has the logic needed to consider common feature flag states eg user, users, on, off, groups, admin, internal, random etc. However, we are also mixing in some nice Laravel [Authorization](https://laravel.com/docs/5.2/authorization)features so you can do things like: